About MAA Encoder

 - 🎮 Re-encoding video files for better streaming or device compatibility

-- 🎛️ Automating repetitive encoding tasks with smart presets
+- 🎛️ Automating repetitive media tasks with smart presets and queues

 Closed Source – Why?

-This project is free to use but closed-source to protect the time and care invested in its development.
-I believe in keeping access open without giving away the countless hours spent building and maintaining it.
+The MAA Encoder tools are free to use but closed-source to protect the time and care invested in their development.
+The goal is to keep access open and ad-free while still respecting the countless hours spent building, testing, and maintaining the apps.

-This application uses FFmpeg, a powerful open-source media processing engine.
-You must comply with FFmpeg’s license.
-MAA Encoder is not affiliated with or endorsed by FFmpeg.
-Visit ffmpeg.org for more information and to view the FFMPEG source code.
+These applications use FFmpeg, a powerful open-source media processing engine, and some tools also rely on yt-dlp for downloading.
+You must comply with their respective licenses.
+MAA Encoder is not affiliated with or endorsed by FFmpeg or yt-dlp.
+Visit ffmpeg.org to view the FFmpeg source code and yt-dlp on GitHub for more information.